Abstract

 2. Diabetes.

-3. Viral infection of the stomach causing diarrhea and vomiting.
+3. Viral infections of the stomach causing diarrhea and vomiting.

 4. Diseases or disorders of the kidney.

-Also, certain habits or personal lifestyle like increased alcohol consumption or caffeine consumption on a regular basis can alter the magnesium levels in the body.
+Also, certain habits or personal lifestyles, like increased alcohol consumption or caffeine consumption on a regular basis can alter the magnesium levels in the body.

-Yes, taking or consumption of high levels of magnesium can also cause some serious side-effects.
+Yes, taking or consumption of high levels of magnesium can also cause some serious side effects.
 Studies have shown that magnesium toxicity can lead to failure of kidney or renal function can be impaired.
-This can also lead to diarrhea, nausea, and cramps in the abdomen, and finally, a very high increase in the magnesium levels can lead to cardiac arrest.
+This can also lead to diarrhea, nausea, and cramps in the abdomen, and finally, a very high increase in magnesium levels can lead to cardiac arrest.

-1. Dark Chocolate - As we all know that it is the food that makes you happy along with being delicious.
-It has phenylethylamine, which is responsible for endorphins release, also known as neurotransmitters that make you feel good.
+1. Dark Chocolate - As we all know that it is the food that makes a person happy along with being delicious.
+It has phenylethylamine, which is responsible for endorphins release, also known as neurotransmitters that make a person feels good.
 The amount of magnesium present in dark chocolate is 228 mg per 100 mg of chocolate.

 2. White Beans - This has folate along with magnesium and is also fibrous.
 The amount of magnesium content in 100 grams of white beans is 190 mg.

-3. Black Beans - It is a vegetarian staple and contains high levels of protein and has very less content of fat and cholesterol.
+3. Black Beans - It is a vegetarian staple, contain high protein levels, and have less fat and cholesterol content.
 Also, it has high levels of magnesium.
-100 grams of black beans contain 171 mg of magnesium.
+For example, 100 grams of black beans contain 171 mg of magnesium.

 4. Pumpkin and Squash Seeds - They are a very good source of nutritious snacks.
 They contain high levels of magnesium.
-1 ounce which is approximately equivalent to 142 seeds consists of 168 mg of magnesium.
+One ounce, which is approximately equivalent to 142 seeds, consists of 168 mg of magnesium.

 5. Spinach - Cooked spinach is known to be a good source of magnesium.
 The amount of magnesium present in spinach is 87 mg per 100 mg of spinach.

-6. Almonds - It is a dry fruit with low-calories.
+6. Almonds - It is a dry fruit with low calories.
 Also, they are beneficial in the building of bone as it contains calcium and magnesium.
-1 ounce of almonds has 76.5 mg of magnesium.
+For example, 1 ounce of almonds has 76.5 mg of magnesium.

 7. Cashews - Another nut or dry fruit is known to be rich in magnesium.
-But, they are also high in carbohydrates but they are equally nutritious.
+But they are also high in carbohydrates and are equally nutritious.
 Also, they are known to be a good source of certain vitamins like vitamin E, K, and B6, along with containing potassium and iron.
 One ounce of cashews equates to 73.7 mg of magnesium.

-8. Avocados - It is nutritious as well as delicious and has magnesium content in it along with potassium, vitamin B and K. A medium-sized avocado contains 58 mg of magnesium.
+8. Avocados - It is nutritious as well as delicious and has magnesium content in them along with potassium, vitamin B, and K. A medium-sized avocado contains 58 mg of magnesium.

-9. Legumes - They belong to a group of plants that have high amounts of nutrients like beans, chickpeas, etc. They are known to be a rich source of magnesium also.
+9. Legumes - They belong to a group of plants that have high amounts of nutrients, like beans, chickpeas, etc. They are known to be a rich source of magnesium also.
 Along with this, they are also a good source of potassium and iron.
-They account as an important source of proteins for vegetarians.
+They account for an important source of proteins for vegetarians.

-10. Whole Grains - Grains involve certain cereals, wheat, barley, etc. One ounce of dry buckwheat can provide almost 16% of the daily required magnesium level.
+10. Whole Grains - Grains involve certain cereals, wheat, barley, etc. One ounce of dry buckwheat can provide almost 16 percent of the daily required magnesium level.

-11. Fish - Certain fishes like fatty fishes are a very good source of magnesium.
-Studies have shown that increased intake of fatty fish is related to a decrease in the risk of many chronic diseases or conditions, especially diseases of the heart.
+11. Fish - Certain fishes, like fatty fish, are a very good source of magnesium.
+In addition, studies have shown that increased intake of fatty fish is related to a decrease in the risk of many chronic diseases or conditions, especially heart diseases.

-12. Fruits - Certain fruits like bananas also account for a good source of magnesium.
+12. Fruits - Certain fruits, like bananas, also account for a good source of magnesium.
 They are also a very good source of potassium.
-One large size banana can account for 37 mg of magnesium which is almost 9% of the required quantity.
+One large-sized banana can account for 37 mg of magnesium which is almost 9 percent of the required quantity.

 Magnesium deficiency can, over time, cause adverse health effects such as,